Invasion of Poland: Breakdown of talks

-On 29 August, Polish Minister of Foreign Affairs, Józef Beck ordered military mobilization, but under the pressure from Great Britain and France, the mobilization was cancelled.
-When the final mobilization started, it added to the confusion.
+On 29 August, Polish Minister of Foreign Affairs Józef Beck ordered military mobilization, but under pressure from Great Britain and France, the mobilization was cancelled.
+When the final mobilization started, it added to the confusion in the country.

 On 30 August, the Polish Navy sent its destroyer flotilla to Britain, executing the Peking Plan.
 On the same day, Marshal of Poland Edward Rydz-Śmigły announced the mobilization of Polish troops.
 However, he was pressured into revoking the order by the French, who apparently still hoped for a diplomatic settlement, failing to realize that the Germans were fully mobilized and concentrated at the Polish border.
 During the night of 31 August, the Gleiwitz incident, a false flag attack on the radio station, was staged near the border city of Gleiwitz in Upper Silesia by German units posing as Polish troops, as part of the wider Operation Himmler.
 On 31 August, Hitler ordered hostilities against Poland to start at 4:45 the next morning.
-However, partly because of the earlier stoppage, Poland finally managed to mobilize only about 70% of its planned forces (only about 900,000 of 1,350,000 soldiers planned to mobilize in first order), and because of that many units were still forming or moving to their designated frontline positions.
+However, partly because of the earlier stoppage, Poland finally managed to mobilize only about 70% of its planned forces (about 900,000 of 1,350,000 soldiers planned to mobilize in first order).
+Because of that, many units were still forming or moving to their designated frontline positions.
 The late mobilization reduced combat capability of the Polish Army by about 1/3.

+On 31 August, Edward VIII, the Duke of Windsor, sent a message to Victor Emmanuel III, the King of Italy, asking for Italy to intervene and try to prevent Germany and Poland from going to war.